Ingredient Comparison

 Tahini

-Use Almond Butter when you need it for baking, dressings, sandwiches.
-Use Tahini when you need it for baked goods, baking, dipping sauces.
+Almond Butter is listed for baking, dressings, sandwiches and sauces.
+Tahini is listed for baked goods, baking, dipping sauces and dips.

 Creamy spread made from ground almonds.
 Used in baking, sauces, smoothies, and as a spread, with a mildly sweet and nutty flavor.